Kristina01111000/Drws_site/README.md

 	- look at it to see if it is good
 	- make some quiz questions for the powerpoint course

+Next call:

+- removed its free from the activity login page, do you like the current text or want something different?
 - does he actually want the hot links a different color

-Next call:

-- removed its free from the activity page, do you like the current text or want something different?